-The food on the island of Kauai has a rich and varied history and is a mixture of many different ethnic cuisines.
+The food in Kauai has a rich and varied history of unique food and is a mixture of many different ethnic cuisines.
 People from all over the world have made a home on Kauai, and they brought with them the traditional dishes of their homelands.
-Over time, these foods have blended with the traditional fare of Kauai, and today there are a number of unique and delicious foods available on the island that you simply can’t leave without trying.
+Over time, these foods have blended with the traditional fare of Kauai, and today there are a number of unique foods to try in Kauai that are delicious and you simply can’t leave without experiencing them.

 Traditional Fare of Kauai

-Lomi lomi is another fish dish, but in this case it’s smoked salmon instead of raw tuna or octopus.
-It’s traditionally served with tomato, sweet onion, and green onion.
+Lomi Lomi is another fish dish, but in this case it’s smoked salmon instead of raw tuna or octopus.
+This delicious food is traditionally served with tomato, sweet onion, and green onion.

 Saimin blends Japanese, Filipino, and Chinese traditions to create a soup and noodle dish that’s often accompanied by fishcakes, pork, spam, eggs, and onions.